-- RUNNER-UP: Monterey LG6135 Garden Insect Spray
+- BEST OVERALL: Monterey LG6135 Garden Insect Spray

-When plants are looking poorly, it’s important to understand the reason before reaching for any pest treatment, since most insecticides have no effect on diseases.
+When fruit trees and vegetables are looking poorly, it’s important to understand the reason before reaching for any pest treatment, since most insecticides have no effect on diseases.
 The presence of insects feeding on the plant is the most obvious indicator that an insecticide will help.
-Plant diseases, caused by fungus, bacteria, or virus, can cause symptoms that look similar to insect damage, like holes in leaves, leaf discoloration or malformation, and stunted growth.
-Diseases often appear first as discolored spots on leaves.
+Below are more ways to figure out the cause.

 In fungal diseases, spots are often round and may appear as brown concentric circles, while bacterial and viral diseases often look more angular, as they follow the leaf veins.
 As disease spreads, leaves may take on a powdery or fuzzy appearance before turning brown or black and finally dropping.
-Some diseases affect stems or fruits exclusively.
-Root diseases weaken the plant, leading to stunting or wilt of the above-ground parts.
+Choose an appropriate fungicide to treat fungal diseases.
+Plants suffering from viral or bacterial disease must be severely pruned or removed altogether.

 Beetles and caterpillars chew irregular patterns, often consuming leaves beginning at the tender edges and working their way in.
 Some insects eat the softer parts of leaves and avoid the tougher veins, giving leaves a lacy appearance.

 If you need to kill insects, it’s best to choose a product formulated to control that particular pest.
 Broad-spectrum insecticides kill a diverse variety of bugs, both “good” and “bad.”
 Care must be taken to minimize collateral damage to non-target species.

 What to Consider When Choosing the Best Insecticide for Vegetable Gardens